opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/airwallex/PAYMENT-PAGE/README.md

 The integration supports:

-* Authorization of Card Payments using PCI SAQ-A Airwallex Hosted Page using the OPF "Hosted Patters" UX Pattern
+* Authorization of Card Payments using PCI SAQ-A Airwallex Hosted Page using the OPF "Payment Page" UX Pattern
 * Deferred Capture
 * Refunds
 * Reversal